revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 <!-- OUTPUT Date Of birth : MAY 19, 1997 -->
  ```

- Here we're chaining pipes, chaining the `date` pipe and `uppercase` pipe.
-If, we just have only date pipe `{{ birthday | date }}` the output will be like `Aug 3, 2022`.
-Since the excepted output has Month is in uppercase, there is a need to transform month to uppercase. so will chain the uppercase pipe after the date pipe.
+ Here we're chaining pipes, chaining the `date` pipe and `uppercase` pipe.If, we just have only date pipe `{{ birthday | date }}` the output will be like `Aug 3, 2022`.Since the excepted output has Month is in uppercase, there is a need to transform month to uppercase.so will chain the uppercase pipe after the date pipe.

 </blockquote>
 </details>

 ---

-12. What is the use of `PipeTransform` in angular?
+12.What is the use of `PipeTransform` in angular?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)